A-n-d-R-o/MiQE-Mini-Quantum-Emulator/README.md

 The compact and low-complexity design of **MiQE** makes it easy to modify the source code for a variety of uses and quantum computing investigations.

-This project is inspired by Qiskit, and although not nearly as powerful, efficient, or useful as Qiskit **MiQE** is still more than sufficient for basis tasks.
+This project is inspired by Qiskit, and although not nearly as powerful, efficient, or useful as Qiskit, **MiQE** is still more than sufficient for basic tasks.

 ---